dmbarbour/glas/docs/GlasApps.md

 ## API Design Policy: Avoid Abstract References

-References complicate conflict analysis, garbage collection, and schema changes.
+References complicate static conflict analysis for transactions, garbage collection, and schema changes.
 The latter is mostly relevant to live coding, but it isn't trivial.
-I would prefer to avoid them.
-Linear objects avoid or mitigate these issues, but it's awkward to always be migrating linear objects to whomever is using them.

-We can resolve this by shoving the linear object into a shared register.
-Or, alternatively, 'unpack' the linear object into an abstract volume of shared registers to support fine-grained conflict analysis and update static locations.
+I propose to build most APIs that require 'objects' to build on the notion of abstract data environments.
+For example, to open a file, the caller provides a register to serve as the abstract location.
+But the actual data is stored based on association between caller register and a hidden filesystem API register.

-I propose that we build most APIs around the notion of unpacking linear objects into abstract volumes of references.
-We can 'pack' them up again for migration.
-But in many cases we'll just keep them unpacked all the time.
+To support dynamic numbers of open files and flexible migration, we can supply APIs to 'pack' the open file into a linear object, then 'unpack' before use.

-As a related point, it is not difficult to model a heap and abstract references to it, but I would prefer to avoid doing so.
+In theory, APIs could use linear objects for everything.
+But I imagine the common use case is to operate on stable, unpacked objects across many transactional steps.
+Unpacking for multiple transactions simplifies fine-grained read-write conflict analysis of individual registers.
+The stability is also convenient for user comprehension and debug views.

 ## Regarding Filesystem, Network, Native GUI, Etc.